renoki-co/eloquent-settings/readme.md

 $user->newSetting('subscribed.to.newsletter', true);
 ```

 By default, settings' values are stored as `string`.
-Don't worry, later, if you try to get them with cast,  they will return the value you have initially stored.
+Later, if you try to get them with cast, they will return the value you have initially stored.
 If you store 'true' as a string, if you cast it to a boolean, you'll get `true`.

 If you plan to store it with cast type other than `string`, you can pass an additional third parameter that can be either `string`, `boolean`, `bool`, `int`, `integer`, `float` or `double`.
 ```php